jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 		- TDM often requires use of massive datasets, including copyright owners who cannot be identified or unwilling to grant rights -- if opt-out for AI training was permitted, scholarship would be impeded.
 			- It could also lead to new licensing models, where content is re-licensed for use in AI training.
 - Merely preserving fair use rights for AI training is not enough.
 Need to pursue lawmakers to change the legal frameworks that allow publishers to control access to works for these purposes.
 ### [Richard Sever](https://cnifall23mtg.sched.com/speaker/richard_sever.1uynytf8 "Richard Sever")(Cold Spring Harbor Laboratory Press)
 - Inclined to use the term "universal access" instead of "open access".
 	- Purpose is to facilitate geometric growth in research and innovation -- by both humans and machines.
 - See TDM falling clearly within fair use, but want to keep authors in control and in support, as well.
 	- e.g., using genAI to provide lay summaries of works.
 Some authors disagreed with machine-generated summaries (but many human-generated summaries face disagreement, too)
 ### Q1
 Scholarly arguments that train genAI with scholarly content is an ethical risk.
-- Desire for opt-outs.
-- Concerns about bolstering already large corporate players in this space.
+There is desire for opt-outs and concerns about bolstering already large corporate players in this space.
 How should we address these kinds of issues?
 - If our interest is to provide open and universal access, it is not our role to then say who can and should use these materials.
 However, regulation is key to ensure that
 	- Focusing on pro-worker and pro-human legislation
 		- [AI needs to be more ‘pro-worker.’
 These 5 policies can help](https://mitsloan.mit.edu/ideas-made-to-matter/ai-needs-to-be-more-pro-worker-these-5-policies-can-help)